-In Fig.4b the $Ri{out} < 0$ field at $z \approx 7.5$ km for the new simulation including only directional wind shear is shown.
-Both in Fig.4a (the real sounding simulation) and 4b overturning regions with approximately the same location and having the same elongated shape are visible.
-Figure 6a and 6b show again contours of negative values of $Ri{out}$ in west-east vertical cross-sections passing through the point where turbulence was reported (Y = 180 km in Fig.4a).
-Figure 6a corresponds to the simulation with the real input sounding, Fig.6c to the simulation without speed shear.
-Figure 6b and 6d show the same comparison but for the potential temperature fields.
-From Fig.6 we can see that the wave breaking region occurs in the two simulations at similar altitudes (between 6 and 10 km).
+In Fig. 4b the Ri{out} < 0 field at $z \approx 7.5$ km for the new simulation including only directional wind shear is shown.
+Both in Fig. 4a (the real sounding simulation) and Fig. 4b overturning regions with approximately the same location and having the same elongated shape are visible.
+Figures 6a and 6b show again contours of negative values of Ri{out} in west-east vertical cross sections passing through the point where turbulence was reported (Y = 180 km in Fig. 4a).
+Figure 6a corresponds to the simulation with the real input sounding, and Fig. 6c corresponds to the simulation without speed shear.
+Figures 6b and 6d show the same comparison but for the potential temperature fields.
+From Fig. 6 we can see that the wave breaking region occurs in the two simulations at similar altitudes (between 6 and 10 km).

-Despite some differences between the two simulations (note that by modifying the input sound- ing we are modifying the background state in which the waves are generated), the occurrence of wave breaking does not seem to be related to the presence of speed shear.
+Despite some differences between the two simulations (note that by modifying the input sounding we are modifying the background state in which the waves are generated), the occurrence of wave breaking does not seem to be related to the presence of speed shear.

 A second test was performed to further assess the speed shear contribution to wave breaking.
-The input wind profile was again modified but this time the u and v components varied with height accounting only for the observed wind speed variation, and the directional wind shear was eliminated by using a constant wind direction (chosen as a "dominant wind direction" taken by inspection of the atmospheric sounding in Fig.2a as 260 degrees).
+The input wind profile was again modified but this time the u and v components varied with height accounting only for the observed wind speed variation, and the directional wind shear was eliminated by using a constant wind direction (chosen as a "dominant wind direction" taken by inspection of the atmospheric sounding in Fig. 2a as 260°).

-In Fig.5a and Fig.5c vertical cross-sections for the real sounding simulation (a) and the speed 476 shear only simulation (c) are shown.
-The background field is the magnitude of the horizontal 477 velocity perturbation vector (u', v'), and the black contours delimit the region with Riout < 0.
-In 478 Fig.5a waves break at an altitude of about 7 km, as discussed in section 4a.
-When directional 479 wind shear is removed (Fig.5c) no overturning regions where $Ri{out} < 0$ are observed within the 480 troposphere (and lower stratosphere).
-However, in the speed shear only simulation, wave breaking 481 at $z \approx 15$ km - 17 km is intensified and here the magnitude of the (u', v') vector increases up to 40 482 $m s^{-1}$ .
-483
+In Figs. 5a and 5c vertical cross sections for the real sounding simulation (Fig. 5a) and the speed shear-only simulation (Fig. 5c) are shown.
+The background field is the magnitude of the horizontal velocity perturbation vector (u', v'), and the black contours delimit the region with $Ri{out} < 0$.
+In Fig. 5a waves break at an altitude of about 7 km, as discussed in section 4a.
+When directional wind shear is removed (Fig. 5c) no overturning regions where $Ri{out} < 0$ are observed within the troposphere (and lower stratosphere).
+However, in the speed shear-only simulation, wave breaking at $z \approx 15$ -17 km is intensified and here the magnitude of the (u', v') vector increases up to $40 \, \mathrm{m \, s}^{-1}$.

-The atmospheric sounding in Fig.2b shows a net decrease of the wind speed with height in the layer 14 km - 18 km.
-This significant negative wind shear is probably responsible for the highaltitude wave breaking.
-In the absence of directional wind shear, the filtering of the waves at lower levels is removed and all the wave-numbers in the wave spectrum break at essentially the same height.
-Thus, the wave energy is dissipated in a thin layer, rather than over the entire troposphere, resulting in the larger velocity perturbations observed in Fig.5c.
+The atmospheric sounding in Fig. 2b shows a net decrease of the wind speed with height in the layer between 14 and 18 km.
+This significant negative wind shear is probably responsible for the high-altitude wave breaking.
+In the absence of directional wind shear, the filtering of the waves at lower levels is removed and all the wavenumbers in the wave spectrum break at essentially the same height.
+Thus, the wave energy is dissipated in a thin layer, rather than over the entire troposphere, resulting in the larger velocity perturbations observed in Fig. 5c.

-490 4) TEST 4: THE MOUNTAIN AMPLITUDE
+4) TEST 4: THE MOUNTAIN-WAVE AMPLITUDE

-A last test was necessary to verify our hypothesis that waves are breaking because of critical levels imposed by the variation of the wind direction with height, and not only because of a highly non-linear boundary condition such as is imposed by the Rocky Mountains.
-Indeed, for NH/U values larger than 1, linear theory breaks down and wave breaking is expected to occur even in unsheared flows (Huppert and Miles (1969), Smith (1980), Miranda and James (1992)).
+A last test was necessary to verify our hypothesis that waves are breaking because of critical levels imposed by the variation of the wind direction with height, and not only because of a highly nonlinear boundary condition such as is imposed by the Rocky Mountains.
+Indeed, for NH/U values larger than 1, linear theory breaks down and wave breaking is expected to occur even in unsheared flows (Huppert and Miles 1969; Smith 1980; Miranda and James 1992).